Control the knife, don’t let it control you

 Taking control and removing the initiative from the attacker

-Normally conducted with marker pens, marker knifes and in some causes a shock knife.
-White shirt shirts are worn and the attacker will randomly stab and be non-compliant.
+Normally conducted with marker pens, marker knives and in some causes a shock knife.
+White t-shirts are worn and the attacker will randomly stab and be non-compliant.
 This continues until the defender either gives in or controls the attacker until he disarms the the blade.
 Even with intense training results are never guaranteed, so best advice avoid, run, make a barrier or find an improvised weapon.
 Don’t listen to your ego it will get you killed.

-Fighting someone attacking you with a knife is a last resort, which really could be the last resort!
+- Fighting someone attacking you with a knife is a last resort!
+You need to be totally committed physical and mental.
+Best advice, get some training!